idvorkin/idvorkin.github.io/_d/depression.md

 **Keep the core spinning** - A COVID-19 themed tale of how to maintain structure in your life to avoid drifting.
 Skip COVID though it's equally applicable.

 {% include youtube.html src="snAhsXyO3Ck" %}

+**On Depression** - Good talk on bioloigical take on depression, symptoms, and implicit stress.
+(Author has a great book why Zebra's don't get ulcers)

+{% include youtube.html src="NOAgplgTxfc" %}

 ### Stats